mmistakes/made-mistakes-jekyll/_source/_posts/mastering-paper/2013-08-31-drawing-trees.md

 ---
-layout: post
+layout: article
 title: "Mastering Paper by 53: Drawing Trees and Grass"
-description: "Learn techniques to draw trees, green grass, bushes, and other foliage using the iPad app Paper by 53."
+excerpt: "Learn techniques to draw trees, green grass, bushes, and other foliage using the iPad app Paper by 53."
 modified: 2014-04-10
 image:
   feature: paper-53-trees-guide-feature.jpg
+  teaser: paper-53-trees-guide-teaser.jpg
   thumb: paper-53-trees-guide-thumb.jpg
 category: mastering-paper
 tags: [Paper by 53, tutorial, drawing, painting, iPad, trees, grass]
-series: mastering-paper
 comments: true
+toc: true
 ---

 Sorry for the delay in publishing the next installment of my **Mastering Paper Guide** --- between the twins, my job, and trying to launch [Relic Scout]({{ site.url }}{% post_url /work/2013-08-27-relic-scout %}), I've had my hands full this summer.
 But enough of all the excuses, let's get right into it ok?

-* Table of Contents
-{:toc}

 ## Drawing Trees